Resurrection of Jesus: Gospels and Acts

-In Matthew, Luke and John, the resurrection announcement is followed by appearances of Jesus first to Mary Magdalene then to other followers.
-The Gospel of Matthew describes a single appearance in Galilee, Luke describes several appearances in Jerusalem, and John mentions appearances in both Jerusalem and Galilee.
-At some point, these appearances ceased in the early Christian community, as reflected in the Gospel narratives: the "Acts of the Apostles" says that "for forty days he had continued to appear to them".
-The Gospel of Luke describes Jesus ascending to heaven at a location near Bethany.

 In the Gospel of Matthew, an angel appeared to Mary Magdalene at the empty tomb, telling her that Jesus is not there because he has been raised from the dead, and instructing her to tell the other followers to go to Galilee, to meet Jesus.
 Jesus then appeared to Mary Magdalene and "the other Mary" at the tomb; and next, based on Mark 16:7, Jesus appeared to all the disciples on a mountain in Galilee, where Jesus claimed authority over heaven and earth, and commissioned the disciples to preach the gospel to the whole world.
-Matthew presents Jesus's second appearance as an apotheosis (deification), commissioning his followers to "make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, [20] and teaching them to obey everything that I have commanded you."
 In this message, the end times are delayed "to bring the world to discipleship".

 In the Gospel of Luke, "the women who had come with him from Galilee" come to his tomb, which they find empty.
 Two angelic beings appeared to announce that Jesus is not there but has been raised.
 Jesus then appeared to two followers on their way to Emmaus, who notify the eleven remaining Apostles, who respond that Jesus has appeared to Peter.
 While they were describing this, Jesus appeared again, explaining that he is the messiah who was raised from the dead according to the scriptures "and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem".
 In Luke–Acts (two works from the same author) he then ascended into heaven, his rightful home.

-In the Gospel of John, Mary Magdalene found the tomb empty and informed Peter.
-She then saw two angels, after which Jesus himself appeared to her.
-In the evening, Jesus appeared to the other followers, followed by another appearance a week later.
-He later appeared in Galilee to Peter, Thomas, and two other followers, commanding Peter to take care of his followers.

 In Acts of the Apostles, Jesus appeared to the apostles for forty days and commanded them to stay in Jerusalem, after which Jesus ascended to heaven, followed by the coming of the Holy Spirit at Pentecost and the missionary task of the early church.